"Pressure Relief Devices Market Outlook in BRICS (Brazil, Russia, India, China, South Africa) t

+New Medical Devices market report from GlobalData: "Pressure Relief Devices Market Outlook in BRICS (Brazil, Russia, India, China, South Africa) to 2018"

-Williamstown, MA -- (SBWIRE) -- 05/01/2012 -- GlobalData's new report, "Pressure Relief Devices Market Outlook in BRICS (Brazil, Russia, India, China, South Africa) to 2017" provides key market data on the Pressure Relief Devices market in the BRICS countries.
-The report provides value ($m), volume (units) and average price ($) data for each segment and sub-segment within three market categories - Mattress Overlays, Mattresses and Speciality Beds.
+Boston, MA -- (SBWIRE) -- 04/02/2013 -- GlobalData's new report, "Pressure Relief Devices Market Outlook in BRICS (Brazil, Russia, India, China, South Africa) to 2018" provides key market data on the Pressure Relief Devices market in the BRICS countries.
+The report provides value ($m), volume (units) and average price ($) data for each segment and sub-segment within four market categories - Mattresses, Mattress Overlays, Speciality Beds Rental Business and Speciality Beds Sales Business.
 The report also provides company shares and distribution shares data for the overall Pressure Relief Devices market in each of the aforementioned countries.
 The report is also supplemented with global corporate-level profiles of the key market participants with information on key developments, wherever available.

 This report is built using data and information sourced from proprietary databases, primary and secondary research and in-house analysis by GlobalData's team of industry experts.